 |Payment||Tap and Pay via NFC|

 The new design is more like a rectangular bar and at first, I thought this phone may be difficult to handle but here Motorola did a great job, the Edge 20 is not only light 163 grams but very easy to operate and after a long call, you don’t feel pain in your hands which is nice for a 6.7 inches phone.

 The original moto edge was named for its curved display but the new moto edge 20 has a different design altogether it’s flat and thin but its razor-like appearance also fits the name quite well.

-Although the back panel is made out of plastic we have an aluminum frame flat squared-off edges offer some nice grip and the phone is overall super light and easy to handle.
+Although the back panel is made out of plastic we have an aluminum frame with flat squared-off edges offering some nice grip and the phone is overall super light and easy to handle.